frostschutz/MyBB-PluginLibrary/README.rst

   *mixed* **edit_core** (*string* $name, *string* $file, *array* $edits=array(), *bool* $apply=false)

-  This function makes, updates, and undoes changes to PHP/JS/CSS files.
-Using search patterns, you can locate blocks of one or more code lines, and insert new code lines before/after, or replace them.
+  This function makes, updates, and undoes simple, line based changes to PHP/JS/CSS files.
+  Using search patterns, it locates blocks of one or more lines of code, and inserts new code before or after them, or replaces them.

 **Parameters**: